LukkasGN/firsProject/README.md

-# firsProject
+# Agenda Project
-My first project a simple contact folder and viewer.
+A simple Python project for contacts and folder writer and visualizer.